Should Walgreens Leave Rite Aid At The Merger Altar? (Encore Piece)

 Source: CVS FY16 10-K

-Look at Costco's comparable same store sales adjusted for currency.
+Look at Costco's comparable same-store sales adjusted for currency.

 Source: Costco 10-K